 Prior to academia, Robyn worked in architectural practice, designing residential, commercial and industrial projects, ranging from Police stations, office design to hospitals.
 She moved to Massey University to fulfil a passion for research on healthy and sustainable buildings.
 She has been an active member of the Clean Air Society of Australia and New Zealand and been chair or deputy chair of the special interest group for Indoor Air Quality.
-She is a Fellow of RICS, a member of the International Society for Indoor Air Quality and Climate and IRHACE.
+She is a Fellow of RICS, Director of the New Zealand Green Building Council (Research), a member of the International Society for Indoor Air Quality and Climate and IRHACE.
 She is a Co-Director of the Healthy Housing Research Group which won the Prime Ministers Science Team Prize in 2014.
 She is also a Principle Investigator with the Sustainable Cities Research consortium and member of NERI National Energy Research Institute.

 Roles and Responsibilities

 Academic Director Construction - Undergraduate and Post Graduate programs (2013-2017).

 These include the Bachelors of Construction, Post Graduate Diploma Construction, Masters of Construction and PhD.
 Under Robyn's leadership these programs have had rapid growth and expansion.

 The Built Environment Cluster consists of staff with expertise in Quantity Surveying, Construction Management, Lighting, Building Technology, Productivity in Construction, Contract Administration, Adjudication of construction disputes, Healthy and sustainable construction,